-- 4.60 Each organization determines the level of aggregation (e.g., by country, subsidiary, division, or site) at which to present information that is appropriate to its circumstances.
-This includes balancing the effort required to disaggregate (or aggregate) information against any added meaningfulness of information reported on a disaggregated (or aggregated) - 4.61 In some circumstances, aggregation of information can result in a significant loss of meaning and can also fail to highlight particularly strong or poor performance in specific areas.
-On the other hand, unnecessary disaggregation can result in clutter that adversely affects the ease of understanding the information. - 4.62 The organization disaggregates (or aggregates) information to an appropriate level considering, in particular, how senior management and those charged with governance manage and oversee the organization and its operations.
+5.12 Each organization determines the level of aggregation (e.g. by country, subsidiary, division, or site) at which to present information that is appropriate to its circumstances.
+This includes balancing the effort required to disaggregate (or aggregate) information against any added meaningfulness of information reported on a disaggregated (or aggregated) basis.

+- 5.13 In some circumstances, aggregation of information can result in a significant loss of meaning and can also fail to highlight particularly strong or poor performance in specific areas.
+On the other hand, unnecessary disaggregation can result in clutter that adversely affects the ease of understanding the information. - 5.14 The organization disaggregates (or aggregates) information to an appropriate level considering, in particular, how senior management and those charged with governance manage and oversee the organization and its operations.
 This commonly results in presenting information based on the business or geographical segments used for financial reporting purposes.
-(See also paragraphs 4.21-4.22 regarding organizations with multiple business models.)
+(See also paragraphs 4.22-4.23 regarding organizations with multiple business models.)